 To add XML package configuration, right-click on the control flow region will open the context menu.
 Please select the Package Configurations.. option from the context menu.

 Once you choose the Package Configurations.., a new Package Configurations Organizer window opens.
 Please checkmark the Enable Package Configurations to enable the configurations.
 Next, click on the Add button to add a new SSIS Package Configuration using XML Configuration File.

 Clicking the Add button will open a wizard.
 The first page is the welcome wizard page.
 Checkmark Don’t show this page again option to avoid this page.

-- Specify Configuration settings directly: By selecting this option, you have to specify the configuration settings directly.
-It means you have to select the file that contains the configuration settings (connection manager, or variable value etc.).
-In this example, we will explain about this property.
-So, click on the Browse button to select the existing configuration file, or to create a configuration file.
+- Specify Settings directly: By selecting this option, you have to specify the configuration settings directly.
+It means you have to select the file that contains the configuration settings (connection manager, variable value, etc.).
+In this example, we will explain this property.
+So, click on the Browse button to select the existing file or to create a configuration file.

 - Configuration location is stored in an environment variable: This is an indirect approach.
 Please refer to SSIS Package Configuration using XML Configuration File Part 2 to understand this option.

 As you can from the below screenshot, we are creating ExecutepackageConfigFile of type dtsConfig inside our project.